elabftw/elabftw/doc/faq.rst

 Is eLabFTW still maintained ?
 -----------------------------

-As of today, (July 2015) I'm still actively working on it.
+As of |today| I'm still actively working on it.
 Improvements are coming in a steady flow.
 There are good chances that I will continue to do so for a few years.
 In the unlikely event I'm not able to work on it anymore, anyone can continue the work, as the source code is available and well commented.

 Will I be able to import my plasmids/antibodies/whatever in the database from a Excel file ?
 --------------------------------------------------------------------------------------------